Skip to content

 Aesthetic Surgical Images, a plastic surgery practice based in Omaha, NE, has been serving patients since 1968 and is known for its commitment to quality and integrity.
 The practice's medical records are managed by Morgan Records Management, which ensures compliance with state and federal laws regarding record retention and confidentiality.
 Patients can request their medical records through the practice's website, with a focus on providing a secure and efficient experience.
 Aesthetic Surgical Images aims to educate patients about their records and the importance of proper management.

-On July 6, 2026, the ransomware group Incransom added Aesthetic Surgical Images, a plastic surgery practice in Omaha, Nebraska, to its public leak site, confirming that internal files had been exfiltrated from the clinic.
+On July 6, 2026, the ransomware group Incransom added Aesthetic Surgical Images, a plastic surgery practice in Omaha, Nebraska, to its public leak site, claiming that internal files had been exfiltrated from the clinic.

 Public reporting indicates the clinic, which has operated since 1968, had its data stolen during a ransomware incident.
 The exposed material consists of internal files rather than a narrowly defined set of patient records, though medical practices of this type routinely hold names, addresses, dates of birth, Social Security numbers, insurance details, and clinical notes.
 The practice uses Morgan Records Management to maintain compliance with state and federal privacy rules, and patients normally request records through the clinic’s website.
 No exact victim count has been published, and the precise volume or sensitivity of the leaked documents remains unclear beyond the group’s claim of successful exfiltration.
 The listing appeared on the Incransom leak site hosted on the dark web, with the primary source being the group’s own disclosure page.